 Bill responds to the young Hungarian music enthusiast by sending him a selection of Sonobeat singles and albums

 In March, the Austin Blues-Rockers return for another round of recording sessions at Bill's Blue Hole Sounds studios on the outskirts of Liberty Hill, Texas.
 Soon thereafter country singer Jeannine Hoke records Your Touch Is Like a Whisper and Let's Get to Houston Today at Blue Hole Sounds.
 In spring '76, Jeannine's is the final single issued on the Sonobeat label.
 Al & Alec record in late spring or early summer, but their material sits on the shelf.
 Michele Murphy records a handful of tracks on May 17th, and sometime in the month or two after that, Al & Alec record the last sessions Bill conducts.
 Bill's struggle with cancer hospitalizes him again and finally depletes his funds, cutting off his opportunities to release an Austin Blues-Rockers' single or shop it and Al & Alec's material to major labels.
-But, with Helmer's financial assistance, Bill is able to release Toe-Tapping Tunes, Helmer's album of polka, pop, and rock tunes performed entirely on a Baldwin electric organ and Arp Pro-Soloist synthesizer.
-Notably, for Sonobeat's three 1976 vinyl releases, Bill moves mastering and pressing away from Nashville Records, which he has used for only one release, in 1975, to a mastering and pressing facility that is unidentified – but to believed Sidney J. Wakefield in Phoenix, Arizona – in the Sonobeat archives.
+But, with Helmer Dahl's financial assistance, Bill is able to release Toe-Tapping Tunes, Helmer's album of polka, pop, and rock tunes performed entirely on a Baldwin electric organ and Arp Pro-Soloist synthesizer.
+Notably, for Sonobeat's three 1976 vinyl releases, Bill moves mastering and pressing away from Nashville Records, which he has used for only one release, in 1975, to a mastering and pressing facility that is unidentified in the Sonobeat archives but believed to be Wakefield Manufacturing in Phoenix, Arizona.

-Bill continues chemotherapy, which he receives through the Veterans' Administration (Bill Sr. had served in the Navy as a Patrol Torpedo boat skipper in the South Pacific during World War II, and it's one of his old Navy colleagues, Dr. Hal Gaddy of Georgetown, Texas, who first diagnoses Bill's cancer in 1975).
+Bill continues chemotherapy, which he receives through the Veterans Administration (During World War II, Bill Sr. served in the Navy as a Patrol Torpedo boat skipper in the South Pacific, and it's one of his old Navy colleagues, Dr. Hal Gaddy of Georgetown, Texas, who first diagnoses Bill's cancer in 1975).
 In August '76, Bill is hospitalized still again, and this time the prognosis is far worse.
 But his doctor gives him clearance to take a short day trip, so his son Jack brings him back to Liberty Hill for a last visit to Blue Hole Sounds and Bill's mobile home.
 Jack recalls never seeing his father as serene and content as during that final drive through the beautiful Central Texas countryside.